-In the parent resources, you'll also find homework help videos.
-You may share these videos with your student if they are having a hard time figuring out how to answer any of the homework questions involving math equations.
+In your resources, you'll also find homework help videos.
+You may share these videos with your students if they are having a hard time figuring out how to answer any of the homework questions involving math equations or chemical formulas.
 These videos walk students through how to answer the problems step by step.